BND Hamburger Icon

 What is a vision statement?

 A vision statement is a written declaration clarifying your business’s meaning and purpose for stakeholders, especially employees.
-It describes the desired long-term results of your company’s efforts.
+It describes a long-term goal for your company and employees.
 For example, an early Microsoft vision statement was “a computer on every desk and in every home.”

 Did You Know?Did you know